camlin-tan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to <u>list patients (UC05)</u>
+1. User requests to <u>list patients (UC05)</u>.
-2. HealthNote shows a list of patients
+2. HealthNote shows a list of patients.
-3. User requests to delete a specific patient in the list
+3. User requests to delete a specific patient in the list.
-4. HealthNote deletes the patient
+4. HealthNote deletes the patient.

     Use case ends.